openforis/sepal-doc/docs/source/setup/gee.rst

     :alt: gee asset creation
     :align: center

-This will open a popu menu to select the name of this folder.
+This will open a popup menu to select the name of this folder.
 This name can only be set once.
-It wil remain the same forever and will never be changed in this account.
-If you're not stisfied by the suggested name you can change it.
+It will remain the same forever and will never be changed in this account.
+If you're not satisfied by the suggested name you can change it.
 The only limitation is not to use space or special characters.

 .. image:: ../img/setup/gee/home_pop_up.png
-    :alt: gee popu for home creation
+    :alt: gee popup for home creation
     :align: center

 Now if you come back to your asset list (**zone 1** panel "asset") you should see the name you provided as first folder at the root of the asset tree. in this example we used "galatheetest":